-If you only have 12–16 weeks to complete 3–4 major goals, you need to be intentional about what you do each week.
+If you only have 12–16 weeks to complete 3–4 major goals, you’re looking to effectively complete a full major goal every 3–5 weeks.
+So, you clearly need to be intentional about what you do in each of those precious weeks.

 You might not be able to work on everything for that quarter or semester in a given week.
 That’s fine.